anhartasman/caisjson/README.md

 ## Vanilla
 * Copy vanilla folder to your htdocs and rename as you like
-* Copy contents of CB Folders/web to your vanilla folder

 ## Laravel

 * Create laravel project with composer
 * Create helper file with name helpers.php in app folder (app/helpers.php)
 * Remove public from your url so it is become localhost/yourweb/admin and not localhost/yourweb/public/admin
-* Copy contents of CB Folders/weblaraver to your laravel folder
 * Copy bower_components folder to (your laravel folder)/public

 # How to use it